 The Miami Valley Hospital (MVH) Dietetic Internship Program history dates back to 1928, when the first graduates completed the program.

 The MVH Dietetic Internship accepts eight interns annually.
-The program is a challenging, 46 week internship, beginning August 2013.
-The program is currently granted accreditation by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) and Academy of Nutrition and Dietetics.
+The program is a challenging, 46 week internship, beginning August 2014.
+The program is currently granted accreditation by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).

 Academy of Nutrition and Dietetics

 120 South Riverside Plaza, Suite 2000

 Chicago, IL 60606-6995

 ACEND is a specialized accrediting body recognized by the U.S. Department of Education.

 Upon successful completion of the program, graduates are eligible to apply for active membership in the Academy and to write for the registration examination for dietitians.
 MVH offers a program that prepares interns for entry-level positions in dietetics.
 Only a full-time internship option is available.

 The MVH dietetic internship program is divided into two segments.
 Part I provides dietetic experiences in food service management, clinical, and outpatient/wellness areas.
 Part II provides advanced level experiences, including staff responsibility and a major project.

 The concentration area for Miami Valley Hospital is Nutrition Services in the Acute Care Setting.